 The winner of this duel opening may again throw with two dice, and thus has the chance to start the game with doubles.
 After the first game must always open up the winner of the previous game.

 The eyes of the two numbers rolled dice indicate how many fields the tiles may be moved.
 The following rules apply:

 - A checker may only be moved to a pitch that is not blocked by the adversary.
 A pitch is blocked by two or more stones, a single opposing checker can be beaten.

 - A Pasch may be driven twice as in backgammon, for a total of four times the number of eyes Pasch.
 But while each eye number must be played correctly by itself.

 - Case to eyes numbers of both dice must be drawn, or in the case of doubles, all four eyes numbers.
 If only one number can be drawn, the higher or lower number can be optionally drawn.

 A single opposing checker may be smitten, the opponent must bring back as in Backgammon again into play him then.
 Again, that only battered pieces have to be in the game again before another train can be made.

-To get dice game pieces, all 15 game pieces must be placed around the field of play in the 4th quarter of the game board.
+To get dice tiles, every 15 pieces must be placed around the field of play in the 4th quarter of the game board.
 The design dice done according to the rules of the international backgammon.

 The winner is who has rolled the first all game pieces from the board.
-A win counts as one point, the loser has borne off a single stone, so the game is counted twice, ie as a gammon in Backgammon.
+A win counts as one point, the loser has not borne off a single stone, so the game is counted twice, ie as a gammon in Backgammon.
 A triple play, ie a backgammon, there's the non-Porte.

 The differences to the international backgammon are therefore:

 - The winner of the opening throw must roll again, the game can therefore begin with a Pach.